KaleyKrim/live-paint/README.md

 # Live Paint
 🎨  Part III in the Socket.io saga 🌈🌻🍭 Paint with friends!!

-## Demo
+## Link

 Test it out at http://165.227.60.172/

 ## Tools:

-Express.js, Socket.io, PostgreSQL DB.
+Node.js, Express.js, Socket.io, PostgreSQL DB.

 ## To run: